 How NOT to Use Plyometrics for Rowers

-If we agree that plyometric exercises exist to teach and train the skills and physical abilities of rapid force development, then doing high-rep plyometrics under fatigue with diminished power output makes little sense.
-As soon as jump height, throw distance, or power per effort decreases, we are training muscular endurance, not power.
-If we’re training muscular endurance, we don’t need to use plyometric exercises with their increased joint forces and risky landing impacts.
-We can train muscular endurance and general strength more effectively with traditional grounded strength training exercises performed for higher sets and reps with lower rest intervals.
+If we agree that plyometric exercises exist to teach and train the skills and physical abilities of general athleticism and rapid force development, then doing high-rep plyometrics under fatigue with diminished power output makes little sense.
+Technique will deteriorate under fatigue, resulting in sloppy reps and diminished, not enhanced, athleticism.
+As soon as jump height, throw distance, or power per effort decreases, we are training muscular endurance or fatigue tolerance, not power.
+Rowers get plenty of this already from erging, rowing, and aerobic cross-training, so we don’t need to waste time with redundant training on plyometric exercises, plus increase injury risk from landing forces.

 “Low frequency (2-3 sessions per week) and low volume (3-6 sets of 2-5 repetitions) are most appropriate.
 It is not necessary to perform myriad plyometric exercises.
 Getting the most out of a program requires mastering the movements of the exercises themselves.
 For most athletes, two or three plyometric exercises at any one time is sufficient for attaining movement mastery and obtaining considerable benefit.”
 From NSCA “Developing Power”